scikit-learn-contrib/hiclass/README.md

 ## API documentation

-Here's our official API documentation, available on [Read the Docs](https://hiclass.readthedocs.io/en/latest/).
+Here's our official API documentation, available on [Read the Docs](https://hiclass.readthedocs.io/en/latest/api/index.html).

 If you notice any issues with the documentation or walk-through, please let us know by opening an issue here: [https://github.com/mirand863/hiclass/issues](https://github.com/mirand863/hiclass/issues).

+## FAQ

+### How do the hierarchical classifiers work?

+A detailed description on how the classifiers work is available at the [Algorithms Overview](https://hiclass.readthedocs.io/en/latest/algorithms/index.html) section on Read the Docs.

 ## Support